shukriadams/tetrifact/README.md

 - reduces storage space by sharing identical files across builds (file deduplication)
 - handles millions of files, 100s of builds, 10s of gigabytes per builds - performs well on Unreal-scale projects with very large data footprints and file counts
+- supports build hashing and comparison, allowing you to get file differences between two builds
 - automatic pruning of old builds
 - supports tagging of builds
 - Exposes an HTTP REST API for easier integration with your CI and test chain